 Field practicum provides each student with real world experience.

-The field education office works with community agencies throughout Kansas and Missouri to provide field practicum opportunities for students.
-Students are placed in these agencies through a collaborative process among the field education office, the student, and the agency.
-The field education office works closely with students and agencies to secure enriching field practicum experience that provides the appropriate learning opportunities for students and qualified field instructor availability for the student.
-The field education office arranges all placements.
-Students should not contact agencies directly to plan for field placement without explicit authorization from the Field Education Office.
-Every effort is made to locate a field placement within a one hour drive from the student's home.
+The Practicum Education Office arranges all placements.
+Students should not contact agencies directly to plan for practicum placement without explicit authorization from the Practicum Education Office.
+Every effort is made to locate a practicum placement within a one-hour drive from the student's home.
 Students are responsible for transportation to the assigned field practicum.
 Most agencies also require a student to have transportation available for agency assignments.

 An orientation is held in the fall, before the beginning of classes, for all students entering a field practicum and the field liaisons who represent the school.
 Students are responsible for the material in the Field Education Handbook.
 Upon request, a printed copy may be obtained through the KU Bookstore for a fee.